Cutlery: Plastic

 Plastic cutlery is made for disposable use, and is frequently used outdoors for camping, excursions, and barbecues for instance.
 Introduced for convenience purposes — being lightweight and needing little clean-up after the meal — disposable cutlery made of plastic has become a huge worldwide market.
 These products have become essential for the catering industry, fast food and take-away outlets as well as being provided with airline meals where metal cutlery is banned, along with other disposable tableware — paper plates, plastic table covers, disposable cups, paper napkins, etc. The products are emblematic of throw-away societies and the cause of millions of tons of non-biodegradable plastic waste.

-Plastic cutlery has been banned in Australia, but there remains public calls for its return.
+Plastic cutlery has been banned in Australia, but there remain public calls for its return.
 The European Union has banned such plastic products from 3 July 2021 as part of the European Plastics Strategy.
 Bans are also planned in the UK and Canada.

 Also, plastic is used for some young children's cutlery that is often thicker and more durable than disposable plastic cutlery, often encountered in the early years of primary schools.